KamrynJ21/Computer-Science-Class/Journal.md

 # September 11th

 Today I learned how to use variables to easily increase add or decrease something using math operations.
 At first I was confused on the point of this and wasn't it just another version of functions but realized the potential it help and the importance of it.
 I ws stuck a while trying to figure out how to make shapes successfully get bigger while using the shapes but I finally figured it out bu using the radius along with math back to cack to increase then decrease for the shape then increase again.

+# September 12th

+Today I used newly learned int and input code to reuse the previous nullseye code but change it to ask questions on what color it should be and then make Tracy respond with the color typed into the answer part.
+It was relatively easy I had to make some slight changes to fix it from the previous to the new code but it wasn't that bad.
+I made four corners using loops and the input with using user interaction, it was difficult then I remembered I did it before and just copied and pasted then edited with the newer things I've learned.